 Following \cite{Mantegna95}, we test the scaling of the empirical returns.
 As shown in Table \ref{Tab:40AzioniSymbol}, the dataset consists of 405560 records for the FTSE MIB index during the period studied (from the 03$^{\mathrm{rd}}$ of February 2011 to the 09$^{\mathrm{th}}$ of March 2011).
 From this database, we compute the new random variable $r^I(t; \Delta t)$ defined as:

 where $p^I(t)$ is the value of the index at time $t$.
 In this way we sample returns on equally spaced and non-overlapping intervals of width $\Delta t$.
 We further assume that the time series is stationary so that it only depends on $\Delta t$ and not on $t$ (incidentally, we shall see that this is not the case).
 To characterize quantitatively the experimentally observed process, we first determine the empirical probability density function $P(r^I(\Delta t))$ of index variations for different values of $\Delta t$.
 We select $\Delta t$ equal to 3s, 5s, 10s, 30s and 300s.
-In Fig. \ref{Fig:Scaling}(a) we present a semi-logarithmic plot of $P(r^I(\Delta t))$ for the five different values of $\Delta t$ indicated above.
-These empirical distributions are roughly symmetric and converge to the normal distribution when $\Delta t$ increases.
+In Fig \ref{Fig:Scaling}(a) we present a semi-logarithmic plot of $P(r^I(\Delta t))$ for the five different values of $\Delta t$ indicated above.
+These empirical distributions are roughly symmetric and are expected to converge to the normal distribution when $\Delta t$ increases.
+The null hypothesis of normal distribution has been tested with the Kolmogorov-Smirnov, the Jarque-Bera and the Lilliefors test.
+The results reported in Table \ref{Fig7a} show that the null hypothesis is always rejected.

 We also note that the distributions are leptokurtic, that is, they have tails heavier than expected for a normal process.
 A determination of the parameters characterizing the distributions is difficult especially because larger values of $\Delta t$ imply a smaller number of data.
 Again following \cite{Mantegna95}, we study the probability density at zero return $P(r^I(\Delta t)=0)$ as function of $\Delta t$.
-This is done in Fig. \ref{Fig:Scaling}(b), where $P(r^I(\Delta t)=0)$ versus $\Delta t$ is shown in a log-log plot.
-If these data where distributed according to a symmetric $\alpha$-stable distribution, one would expect the following form for $P(r^I(\Delta t)=0)$:
+This is done in Fig \ref{Fig:Scaling}(b), where $P(r^I(\Delta t)=0)$ versus $\Delta t$ is shown in a log-log plot.
+If these data were distributed according to a symmetric $\alpha$-stable distribution, one would expect the following form for $P(r^I(\Delta t)=0)$:

-where $\Gamma(\cdot)$ is Euler Gamma function, $\alpha_L \in (0,2]$ is the index of the symmetric $\alpha$-stable distribution and $c$ is a times scale parameter.
+where $\Gamma(\cdot)$ is Euler Gamma function, $\alpha_L \in (0,2]$ is the index of the symmetric $\alpha$-stable distribution and $c$ is a time-scale parameter.
 The data are well fitted (in the OLS sense) by a straight line of slope $1/\hat{\alpha}_L=0.58$ leading to an estimated exponent $\hat{\alpha}_L=1.72$.
-The best method to get the values of $P(r^I(\Delta t)=0)$ is determining the slope of the cumulative distribution function in $r^I(\Delta t)=0$.
-In Fig. \ref{Fig:Scaling}(c), we plot the rescaled probability density function according to the following transformation:
+The best method to get the values of $P(r^I(\Delta t)=0)$ is to determine the slope of the cumulative distribution function in $r^I(\Delta t)=0$.
+In Fig \ref{Fig:Scaling}(c), we plot the rescaled probability density function according to the following transformation:

 and